Militereum/Militereum/README.md

 ## Reason to be

-Almost everybody in crypto — especially those who are in DeFi — has been phished, drained, hacked, or rugged.
+Almost everybody in crypto — especially those who are in DeFi — has been phished, drained or rugged.
 Wallets are keepers of keys, but they don’t necessarily keep you safe.

 Militereum is a firewall that once installed secures your crypto wallets.
-Militereum is chain-agnostic and works with every crypto wallet, including browser-based and native desktop wallets.
+Militereum is chain-agnostic and works with every EVM-compatible crypto wallet, including [MetaMask](https://metamask.io/) and [Rabby](https://rabby.io/) and [Ambire](https://www.ambire.com/) and [Brave](https://brave.com/wallet/).

 Each and everyone of your transactions is simulated, compared to 20+ known attack vectors, and potentially blocked if Militereum thinks it is unsafe.

-Because Militereum is rooted into your operating system, the firewall can start automatically when you log into your device, the software sends you system-wide notifications that do not depend on the availability of a web browser, and wallets cannot bypass it.
+Because Militereum is rooted into your operating system, the firewall can start automatically when you log into your PC, the software sends you system-wide notifications that do not depend on the availability of a web browser, and wallets cannot bypass it.

 ## Setup